-Karen’s bylined articles appear in a variety of news, trade, and regional publications, including Wearable World News (now Readwrite), Seattle Magazine and The Seattle Times.
+Karen’s bylined articles appear in a variety of news, trade, and regional publications, including Wearable World News (now Readwrite), Seattle Magazine and.
 Early in her career she did commentary for KUOW-FM, Seattle’s NPR radio station.
-Her essay “Disaster Planning Guide for the Holidays” was featured on the 2017 holiday episode of the podcast Inside Voice and she was recently interviewed by The Australian Planthunter about gardening mysteries.
+Her essay “Disaster Planning Guide for the Holidays” was featured on podcast Inside Voice and she was interviewed by The Australian Planthunter about gardening mysteries.
 Her essay “Letters from My Past” appears in Laugh Out Loud: 40 Women Humorists Celebrate Then and Now…Before We Forget, the 2018 Erma Bombeck Writers’ Workshop anthology edited by Allia Zobel Nolan.

 READ AND LISTEN: